4nass/iamforge/README.md

 ## Features

 - Generates unique usernames based on name and surname combinations.
+- Optionally uses the `faker` library to generate random names if no input file is provided.
 - Outputs identities in both CSV and Excel formats.
 - Ensures there are no duplicate usernames and emails.
 - Command-line arguments allow flexible input and output options.